anthology-inc/at23-power-automate-workshop/README.md

 ![Screenshot of the updated start and wait for approval step](screenshots/34.png)

 18. Save the flow

-19. In Postman, update the `studentId` and `documentId` to values from a record in your Anthology Student environment
+19. Test your flow `Automatically` and select `With a recently used trigger`
-20. `Manually` test the flow
+20. Choose the most recently used successful trigger
-21. Invoke the request in Postman
-22. Verify that the approval request includes the appropriate values from the Anthology Student API requests
+21. Verify that the approval request includes the appropriate values from the Anthology Student API requests

 ![Screenshot of the updated approval request](screenshots/35.png)